Fourier Series Guided Design of Quantum Convolutional Neural Networks for Enhanced Time Series Forecasting: Introduction

-In \cite{fourier} and \cite{fourier2}, a demonstration of how VQCs can be viewed as Fourier Series (FS) is depicted, establishing a relationship between the number of layers, data reuploading, and the expressibility of the circuit. \cite{expressibility} introduces a measure of ansatz expressibility, while \cite{barren} discusses the challenge of training circuits with flat cost landscapes.
-This work seeks to empirically validate the impact of these parameters when training with real data, utilizing them to design an effective architecture.\\
+In \cite{fourier} and \cite{fourier2}, a demonstration of how VQCs can be viewed as Fourier Series (FS) is depicted, establishing a relationship between the number of layers, data reuploading, and the expressivity of the circuit. \cite{expressibility} introduces a measure of ansatz expressivity, while \cite{barren} discusses the challenge of training circuits with flat cost landscapes.\\

-The objective is not to prescribe a definitive architecture but to provide key insights derived from the theories of these foundational works.
-Focusing specifically on time series forecasting, the study acknowledges that training times for large datasets can be prohibitive.
-However, the findings offer a starting point for designing architectures that may be applied in future research with similar, albeit larger, datasets.